 You must make sure that your planting area is suitable for the trees you have chosen, the soil conditions are within normal ranges of pH and salinity, and the variety is suitable for your climate and local disease pressures.
 Contact us in advance of ordering if you have any questions in this regard.

-We do expect you to take reasonable care in planting and looking after the tree.
+We do expect you to take reasonable care in planting, supporting, and looking after the tree.
 We have many articles about growing and caring for your new trees, and you can contact us online or by phone for specific advice.
 However we understand that sometimes a new tree just doesn't grow, no matter how careful you are.

 We might not always have the same variety and format to offer an exact replacement, if so we will suggest a similar tree or a refund.
 We also reserve the right to offer a full refund rather than a replacement.